bennyLCK/tp/docs/UserGuide.md

 > :bulb:
 > This section covers commands first-time users might need.
 For the full commands list, refer to the [Features](#3-features) section.

 Let's go over the basic PressPlanner workflow.
-Say you've just finished interviewing a certain Gill Bates about his company's latest product.
+Say you've just finished interviewing a certain Gill Bates.
 You want to save his contact for later and keep track of your article.
-Let's fire up PressPlanner and get this task out of the way.

 1. Selecting the command box at the top of the page, let's first add Gill Bates to PressPlanner's address book list.
     - To `add` a contact we need to include the following information separated by their prefixes: